gristlabs/mocha-webdriver/README.md

 ### driverOrElement.findContentWait(selector, contentRegExp, timeoutMSec, [message])

-Shorthand to wait for an element containing specific innerText matching the given regex to be present.
+Shorthand to wait for an element containing specific innerText matching the given pattern.
+Accepts both regular expression pattern or plain text pattern.
 Also available on a WebElement.

 ### elem.findClosest(selector)